Fire tears through South Auckland home, one injured

 "The fire was well involved when crews arrived.
 Two fire trucks are currently in attendance."

+A police spokesperson said the fire was not being treated as suspicious.

+At the height of the blaze plumes of smoke could be seen several kilometres away across across Auckland's Southern Motorway.

-Auckland Transport said Mahia Rd had been closed and bus route 361 was detouring around the closure.
+Auckland Transport said a section of Mahia Rd had been closed and bus route 361 had been forced to take a detour.

 Motorists could expect minor delays.